CICS110/CICS110.github.io/guides/website guides/making_a_guide.md

 ## Prerequisites

 - A code editor (VS Code, Atom, etc.)
-- A local version of the development enviroment (see [here](getting_started.md) for instructions on how to set it up)
+- A local version of the development environment (see [here](getting_started.md) for instructions on how to set it up)
 - An understanding of Markdown (see [here](markdown_tutorial.md) for a guide on Markdown)

 ## Creating A Guide